On the convex structure of the space of quantum channels which act as Fourier multipliers: Convex structure of and structure of the group von Neumann algebra

 Then $\cal{E}$ is again a family of mutually disjoint minimal split non-empty closed faces (disjointness and minimality are preserved because the chain is totally ordered by inclusion).
 Hence $\cal{E}$ is an upper bound of $(\cal{E}_j)_{j \in J}$ in $\cal{S}$.
 By Zorn's lemma, $\cal{S}$ admits a maximal element, that is, a maximal family $(F_i)_{i \in I}$ of mutually disjoint minimal split non-empty closed faces of the set $\P_1(G)$. \end{proof}

 \begin{prop} Let $G$ be a compact group.
-Given the convex set $\P_1(G)$ up to affine homeomorphism, we can recover the von Neumann algebra $\VN(G)$ up to $*$-isomorphism. \end{prop}
+Let $\P_1(G)$ be equipped with the topology induced by the norm topology of $\A(G)$.
+The class of $\P_1(G)$ up to affine homeomorphisms determines the von Neumann algebra $\VN(G)$ up to $*$-isomorphism. \end{prop}

 \begin{proof} By Lemma \ref{lemma-maximal}, there exists a maximal family $(F_i)_{i \in I}$ of mutually disjoint minimal split non-empty closed faces of the convex set $\P_1(G)$.
-By Proposition \ref{prop-Alfsen}, for each $i \in I$, there exists a unique non-zero central projection $p_i \in \VN(G)$, which is minimal in $\Z(\VN(G))$, such that
+By Proposition \ref{prop-Alfsen}, for each $i \in I$, there exists a unique projection $p_i \in \VN(G)$, which is central minimal, such that